jadecobra/python_tdd_exercises/source/classes.rst

 the terminal updates to show passing tests

-How to define a Class with Methods
+How to define a Class with methods
 ----------------------------------

-We can define classes with :doc:`methods <functions>` which are function definitions within the class
+I can define classes with :doc:`methods <functions>` which are function definitions within the class

 RED: make it fail
 ^^^^^^^^^^^^^^^^^